 This is another feature I can’t help but rave about.
 It removes any doubt on the reliability of the reading and whether conditions are correct for the oximeter to work as it should.

-On top of this you have the improved sensor.
+On top of this, you have an improved sensor.

 Overall I have been extremely happy with the Innovo Deluxe.
 It is accurate and provides quick, reliable readings you can count on.